atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 From the same to the same.

 Indeed, indeed, Wilmot, you will make me half angry. -- What! in the name of common-sense, have I committed to paper to make you imagine me guilty of fo enormous a weakness -- In love?
 No -- No my friend -- you will never catch me in a sighing condition.
 I know the sex too well -- I have not been so many years upon the town for nothing.
 I chuse to converse with a sensible woman who, thanks to Nature -- is also handsome -- true -- must I, therefore, be enamoured with her?
 What execrable logic is this?
-Positively, Jack, you know nothing of the matter. -- You are an amorous puppy, and fly at every cap which comes in your way; *ergo* you set me down for a puppy like yourself: I am extremely obliged to you for your absurd compliment. -- Seriously, I have not the smallest idea of loving lady Charlotte -- And yet I would gladly make her in love with me; not for the sake of gratifying my own inclination, but from mere *charity,* as she may fall into worse hands. -- Sure lam, that if I have ever any connexion with her, I will try to make her wiser. -- There are women, Wilmot, who have improved surprisingly under my hands;but then they were neither handsome, haughty, nor self-sufficient. -- Yet I wrong this charming woman; she is not in the least conceited -- she appears less and less proud, and is as beautiful as an angel.
+Positively, Jack, you know nothing of the matter. -- You are an amorous puppy, and fly at every cap which comes in your way; *ergo* you set me down for a puppy like yourself: I am extremely obliged to you for your absurd compliment. -- Seriously, I have not the smallest idea of loving lady Charlotte -- And yet I would gladly make her in love with me; not for the sake of gratifying my own inclination, but from mere *charity,* as she may fall into worse hands. -- Sure lam, that if I have ever any connection with her, I will try to make her wiser. -- There are women, Wilmot, who have improved surprisingly under my hands;but then they were neither handsome, haughty, nor self-sufficient. -- Yet I wrong this charming woman; she is not in the least conceited -- she appears less and less proud, and is as beautiful as an angel.
 I think I am more in her favour than I was; she will trust herself with me, alone.
 Sing to me, read with me, and she has taken several hints with her pencil which I recommended to her. -- There has been lately an affability in her carriage to me, which renders her infinitely more pleasing.
 I love to see women behave to us with an easy freedom; by so doing they seem, at least, to have no designs. -- But there is no enjoying a tete-a-tete at this place; one is always interrupted. -- The women are all ready to jump over my back;-- I cannot stir for them; they all envy lady Charlotte; they study and strive to equal her, but in vain. -- How many anxious hours has she occasioned among them! -- It would make you laugh heartily to see how they flounce and fidget, and trick themselves out to eclipse her: but she outshines them; they are mere blanks before her, and have no admirers when she is present. -- Lady Charlotte never looks solicitous about admiration, but she is, nevertheless, sure of it. -- She is always neat; -- you know what charms neatness has for *me* -- and is

 "When unadorned adorned the most."